create-go-app/cli/README.md

 We're using a [GoReleaser](https://github.com/goreleaser/goreleaser) project for shipping _standalone_ **Create Go App CLI** version to all major desktop platforms: _Apple macOS_, _GNU/Linux_, _MS Windows_.
 By default, for _amd64_ (x86_64) architecture.

-If you need this version, please go to the repository [release page](https://github.com/create-go-app/cli/releases) and download zipped archive for your platform.
+If you need this version, please go to the repository [release page](https://github.com/create-go-app/cli/releases) and download zipped archive.

 ## ⚙️ Usage